-- Current curriculum vitae (CV): a complete resume with dated work and practice, honors, awards, publications and presentations
+- Current curriculum vitae (CV): a complete resume with dated work and practice, honors, awards, publications and presentations.

-- Copy of current RN license
+- Copy of current unencumbered RN license.

-- The request for Advanced Standing Form and supporting documents, if requesting advanced standing (transfer credits)
+- The Request for Advanced Standing Form and supporting documents, if requesting advanced standing (transfer credits)

-3. Arrange for these documents to be sent directly to the School of Nursing:
+4. Arrange for these sealed documents to be sent to:

 - Official BSN transcript